 - Decision-making and negotiation of final placement offers with legislative offices

-Information Session: January 17th, 2018 at 4 pm, Center for Career Development Room 229
+Information Session: January 16th at 4 PM in Center for Career Development & Academic Exploration Room 229

-Placement Process: February-March (length of time to secure a placement varies by student and legislative office)
+Placement Process: February-April (length of time to secure a placement varies by student and legislative office)

 Summer Internship Dates: Session One – May-June, Session Two – July – August (exact start and end dates are negotiated by student and legislative office)